-Register Description PRIMASK A 1-bit interrupt mask register.
+Register Description xPSR The program status registers are divided into three status registers, which are accessed either together or separately: Application program status register (APSR) holds program execution status bits such as zero, carry, negative, in bits[27:31].
+Interrupt program status register (IPSR) holds the current exception number in bits[0:8].
+Execution program status register (EPSR) holds control bits for interrupt continuable and IF-THEN instructions in bits[10:15] and [25:26].
+Bit 24 is always set to 1 to indicate Thumb mode.
+Trying to clear it causes a fault exception.
+PRIMASK A 1-bit interrupt mask register.
 When set, it allows only the nonmaskable interrupt (NMI) and hard fault exception.
 All other exceptions and interrupts are masked.
 FAULTMASK A 1-bit interrupt mask register.
 When set, it allows only the NMI.
 All other exceptions and interrupts are masked.
 BASEPRI A register of up to nine bits that define the masking priority level.
-When set, it disables interrupts of the same or higher priority value set to 0 then the masking function is disable CONTROL A 2-bit register for controlling the operating mode.
+When set, it disables all interrupts of the same or higher priority value.
+If set to 0 then the masking function is disabled.
+CONTROL A 2-bit register for controlling the operating mode.
 Bit 0: 0 = privileged level in thread mode, 1 = user level in thread mode.
 Bit 1: 0 = default stack (MSP) is used, 1 = alternate stack is used.
 If in thread mode or user level then the alternate stack is the PSP.
 There is no alternate stack for handler mode; the bit must be 0 while in handler mode.